Directed by Joss Whedon

 - Percussive Therapy: When her retrieval spell comes up empty, Anya smashes a plate in frustration.

-- Rant Inducing Slight: Buffy and Xander happen upon Willow outside, and Xander asks Willow if she remembered to tape a show for him, which she did.
-"See, I told you.", Buffy declares.
-"Old Reliable."
+- Rant-Inducing Slight: Buffy and Xander happen upon Willow outside, and Xander asks Willow if she remembered to tape a show for him, which she did.
+"See, I told you.", Buffy declares, "Old Reliable."
 This hits a raw nerve.
 Willow tells them that she's tired of being a doormat and "homework gal," and let's them know that maybe she'll change her look or cut class - something crazy.
 And she's eating this banana, lunchtime be damned!
 She storms off.

 Anya: I'm 1,120 years old!
 Just gimme a frickin' beer!

 - Reports of My Death Were Greatly Exaggerated: The gang see Wishverse Willow and assume the normal Willow is dead.
 Leads to some humorous moments when the real Willow shows up.

 - Scare 'Em Straight: Percy getting manhandled by Wishverse Willow.
 Xander shows up and, misreading the scene, shoves Percy away, yelling at him to stay away from her.
 Percy's down with that idea, and bolts.
 At the end of the episode, Percy shows up and hands Willow the did the outline for his report.
 He didn't know which President Roosevelt the assignment was on, so he did one for both of them.
 He piles on a bibliography as well, and invites her to let him know about any mistakes.
 He leaves, but ducks back to give Willow a shiny apple, then dashes off again.